 Eligibility for the Scholarship:

-Eligible Countries: this application is available to all nationalities.
+Eligible Countries: This scholarship is available to all nationalities.

 Entrance Requirements: Applicants must meet the following criteria: